What are growth shares?

 Growth shares are not the only way to issue shares.
 You should also think about:

-• Just giving B class shares to an employee and protecting yourself with a shareholders agreement.
-This is a simpler way to do it and works well for smaller businesses which don’t have big valuations, or where you want to avoid big legal bills
+- Just give non-voting B-class shares to an employee and protect yourself with a shareholders agreement.
+This is a simpler way to do it and works well for smaller businesses which don’t have big valuations.
+Or where you want to avoid big legal bills.

-• The EMI share options scheme is worth thinking about as well, but works in a completely different way, and is only worthwhile for companies with serious large-scale growth ambitions.
+- The EMI share options scheme is worth thinking about as well, but it works in a completely different way and is only worthwhile for companies with serious large-scale growth ambitions.

 Would you like some help with this?